Great to have you folks here on the EIB network, Rush Limbaugh, meeting and surpassing all audience expectations on a daily basis.

 But Reagan was not dismissive of his critics on his side, tried to address their concerns.

-I I'd not say he was successful, uh, because there was still strong opposition within the Republican Party and the conservative movement, and there were people calling him a sellout back then and saying, oh my gosh, this was this is horrible.
+And there were people calling him a sellout back then and saying, oh my gosh, this is horrible.

-How in the world can he do this?
+How in the world could he do this?

-Uh much the same kind of thing that's being said about about Bush.
+Much the same kind of thing is being said about Bush.

-But one of the one of the things about a great leader, one of the measures of a great leader is how he responds to his base, to his constituency.
+But one of the things about a great leader, one of the measures of a great leader, is how he responds to his base, to his constituency.

-And what we're seeing in too many elements of the so-called Republican elite is contempt for those who put them in office and keep them in office and by their magazine subscriptions and by their uh their think tank reports is contempt.
+And what we're seeing in too many elements of the so-called Republican elite is contempt for those who put them in office and keep them in office and buy their magazine subscriptions and buy their think tank reports.

 You're embarrassing them.